visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  Launch() -> integer
-  Launch(program) -> integer
   LaunchNowin() -> integer
   LaunchNowin(program) -> integer

-program : type
+program : string
-    The complete path to the top level 'visit' script.
+    The complete path as a string to the top level 'visit' script.

-return value : integer
+return type : CLI_return_t
-    The Launch functions return 1 for success and 0 for failure
+    The LaunchNowin functions return 1 for success and 0 for failure

 **Description:**